NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

-# Python Timelapse Photography
+# Python Time-lapse Photography

-In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take timelapse pictures using a python script.
+In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take time-lapse pictures using a python script.

 ## Step 0: Set up the Raspberry Pi and Pi Camera Module